minagawah/map-supercluster-example/README.md

 - CSS-in-JS
 [Emotion](https://github.com/emotion-js/emotion) + [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) (using [twin.macro](https://github.com/ben-rogerson/twin.macro))
 - Redux in Ducks!
-Clicking a WiFi spot from the list lets you navigate the main map.
+When clicking a WiFi spot from the list, it lets you navigate the main map, and I needed a clever design for Redux state management.
-To better manage the Redux state, I followed one of the Ducks proposals [(Ducks: Redux Reducer Bundles)](https://github.com/erikras/ducks-modular-redux).
+So, I followed one of the Ducks proposals [(Ducks: Redux Reducer Bundles)](https://github.com/erikras/ducks-modular-redux).
 Yes.
-"Ducks" is not obsolete.
+"Ducks" isn't obsolete.
 It is still powerful.

 <a id="what"></a>